 Can I Repot My Fiddle Leaf Fig In Winter?

 Yes, you can repot your plant in winter.
 No reason to wait until spring if it’s time to repot.
 Plants “know” what season they’re in based on temperature, and most houseplants don’t experience extreme changes in temperature since they live indoors.
-What this means is that there is no true dormancy for houseplants.
 So, unless your home gets extremely cold in winter, any season is good season for repotting.
 If you’re wondering about repotting in fall or in spring, the process is the same.
 Keep reading to find detailed instructions.

 What Is The Best Pot Size When Repotting A Fiddle Leaf Fig?